 This woody-aromatic scent created by Jacques Polge is one of the best and most versatile freshies around, as are the EDP and parfum versions.

-It opens with an immediate and additive blast of grapefruit, with mint upping the fresh ante.
+It opens with an immediate and addictive blast of grapefruit, with mint upping the fresh ante.
 The beautiful ginger note adds a spicy effect, while sandalwood brings a tad of warmth.

 Many online reviewers complain that Bleu de Chanel EDT is generic and boring.
 We disagree.
 It’s a clean and versatile classic that epitomizes Chanel-style elegance.

 You can complete the Bleu de Chanel experience with a range of spin-off products, including a shower gel and after-shave lotion.